 - Substrate (e.g., wood, metal, plaster, drywall, concrete, brick)

 Testing combination examples include:

 - Bedroom, windowsill, wood

 - Exterior, gutter, metal

-Wisconsin’s hazard standards and clearance levels are now as protective as federal standards, so there’s no need to reference different sets of standards set by the EPA and HUD.
+Wisconsin’s hazard standards and clearance levels are now as protective as federal standards, so there’s no need to reference different sets of standards set by the U.S. Environmental Protection Agency and the U.S. Department of Housing and Urban Development.
 Read more about the new values.